jonathanhogg/flitter/docs/physics.md

 force appliers are "eased in" by increasing them linearly over the first 10 beats.
 This allows any particles with overlapping start positions to gently move apart at the beginning.

+## Non-realtime mode

+If the **flitter** engine is run in non-realtime mode, with the `--lockstep` command-line option, then the simulation behaviour with regard to the `resolution` attribute is slightly different.
+In non-realtime mode, `resolution` still represents a minimum interval that the simulation will use but instead of lagging if the frame-rate is slower than this, additional simulation steps will be inserted to keep the simulation up to date.

+For example, if resolution is set to `1/60` and the engine is run with `--lockstep --fps=30` – for instance, to record a clean output video – then the simulation will advance *two* steps at each frame instead of subjectively slowing down.

+This behaviour is only supported in non-realtime mode as, when running realtime, if the engine is unable to keep up with the `resolution` interval then running additional frames of the simulation would make the problem worse and quickly result in the engine slowing to a halt.